ppadovani/beautiful-jekyll/_posts/2018-02-01-illusion-of-grok.md

 ![napoleon](/img/napoleon_1809.jpg)

-Ok, how many of you thought he was considered short for time?
+Ok, how many of you thought he was considered short for his time?
 I did.
 I intuitively knew he was short.
 I grokked it.

-In fact he was **5'6", slightly above average for the time**.
+In fact he was **5'6", slightly above average for his time**.
 I was wrong.

 Here is the thing.
 I didn't change my intuitive understanding about this ***until I was shown the proof.***
 If someone had come up to me on the street and told me this fact, I'm not sure I would internalize